evertonmj/redis-test/README.md

 ### 3. Users or roles do not appear in Redis
 - Ensure that roles are created before assigning them to users.
-- Use the `list_users()` function in the API test script to verify registered users.

 ## License
 This project is licensed under the MIT License.